TimeBandit/guides/refacoring-ui.md

 ### Choose a personality

 Look at the site that are visited by the sorts of people you want to reach but don't copy.

+### Limit your choices

+Choose from 8 to 10 shades and a limited set of font sizes chosen ahead of time.
+You can have system for lots of things like Font size

+- Font weight
+- Line height
+- Color
+- Margin
+- Padding
+- Width
+- Height
+- Box shadowsLimit your choices
+- Border radius
+- Border width
+- Opacity

+# Heirachy